molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/new_group.md

 A department head or principal investigator can request a new group on the cluster(s).
 The information needed to request a new group, includes:

- * Name of the group (umcg-xxx) **Name is set in stone!**
+ * Name of the group: umcg-$(your_group_name) -  **NAME IS SET IN STONE!**
  * The names and mailing addresses of the:
     * Group owner(s)
     * Datamanager(s)
     * Group member(s)

-For each of the persons mentioned above, we need a confirmation from the secretary on the end date of their contract with the UMCG.
+For each of the persons mentioned above, we need a confirmation from the secretary on the enddate of their contract with the UMCG.

 ## Minimal requirements